ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Algorithms can be designed for general Internet deployment or for use in controlled environments {{?RFC8799}}.
-Within a controlled environment, an operator can ensure that flows within a are isolated from other Internet flows, or they might allow these flows to share resources with other Internet flows.
+Within a controlled environment, an operator can ensure that flows are isolated from other Internet flows, or they might allow these flows to share resources with other Internet flows.
 A data center is an example of a controlled environment, which often deploys